slatedocs/slate/source/includes/_motionengine.md

 	uint32_t TimeStamp; //in microseconds
 	steps_t steps;
 	int16_t direction;
-}MOTION_FEATURE;
+} MOTION_FEATURE;
 ```

+This is an important function that should be called every time a new BLE packet `buf` targeting the motion engine is received by the host.

+This function will essentially update one or more features from the motion features list including motion status, 9-axis raw data, quaternion, Euler angles, external force, Euler angle errors, Pedometer, etc.

-The cfg argument also defines all the user-defined API call back functions for specific motion features.
+The `cfg` argument defines all the user-defined API call back functions for specific motion features.